D2R-Reimagined/wiki-content/DesktopLauncher/PluginCreation.md

 ]
 ```

-## Example 2: Uniform Level Caps
+## Example 2: one slider, the same level cap on several skills

-Set the same `maxlvl` for several skills through one parameter:
+Set the same `maxlvl` on several skills using a single parameter:

 ```json
 [